 Selects default LPI.
-The IBM host will control the LPI unless Command 36 is used to override the host LPI commands.
+This default emulates the front panel selection on an IBM printer.
+The IBM host can control the LPI unless Command 36 is used to override the host LPI commands.

 Value Description

 3 3 LPI

 4 4 LPI

 6 6 LPI

 8 8 LPI

 Example: &%Z2,8

 Sets the printer to 8 LPI default